Introduction

 • AP Lead: This Loci is directly connected to the Edge and controls the AP network.
 It will also capture all data and forward it to the Edge.

-• Edge: The Edge refers to a computation unit that operates within the customer’s environment.
-This device is provided by LoconIQ and is included in the starter package.
-It plays a crucial role in the localization system and is responsible for several key functions:
+• Edge: The Edge is a computation unit that operates within your environment.
+LoconIQ includes it in the starter package.
+It performs several key functions:

-• Gateway: The Edge serves as the gateway, sending measurement data to the Cloud for convenient data access (if applicable).
+• Gateway: Sends measurement data to the Cloud for convenient data access (if applicable).

-• Configuration: The Edge maintains a copy of the system configuration, allowing for continuous localization even when the internet is shortly unavailable.
+• Configuration: Maintains a copy of the system configuration, so localization continues even during brief internet outages.

-• Billing: The Edge keeps a history of connected devices and uploads this data to the Cloud at least once within a defined timeframe.
-This information enables the Cloud to calculate billing for individual customers.
+• Billing: Tracks connected devices and uploads this data to the Cloud at least once within a defined timeframe, allowing the Cloud to calculate billing per customer.

 Additional Terminology

-• On-Premise: This term encompasses all components that operate on-site at the customer’s location.
-The on-premise solution can take two forms: it may be stationary, such as installations within a customer's building, or dynamic, such as systems deployed on vehicles, drones, and other mobile platforms.
+• On-Premise: All components that operate on-site at your location.
+The on-premise solution takes two forms: stationary (installations within a building) or dynamic (systems deployed on vehicles, drones, and other mobile platforms).

-• Cloud: The term "Cloud" refers to all components that operate outside of the on-premise solution.
-The Cloud serves as the primary interaction point for customers, hosting the API and the Dashboard used for configuring the on-premise solution.
+• Cloud: All components that operate outside the on-premise solution.
+The Cloud is your primary interaction point, hosting the API and Dashboard you use to configure the on-premise solution.